jyoo/chrome-extension-iframe/README.md

 - State, data storage and more will come later :)

 ## How to use?
 Clone this repo, and open Google Chrome.
 Open Extensions under Windows, and Load Unpacked.
 Once installed, visit a random page and click the extension icon.
-The below is the screenshot once you click.